mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

   1. return to Volunteer, or
   1. continue as Member.
 1. A person ceases to be a Member—
-	1. if they have been continuously absent from the space for more than 3 months (automatically switching to Volunteer),
-	1. if the obligatory revaluation of membership (§5.5) is unsuccessful,
+	1. if they return to being a Guest or Volunteer,
-	1. at their request (automatically switching to Volunteer,) or
+	1. at their request, or
-	1. if a Conflict Resolution by Intervention (§13c.) prescribes it.
+	1. if decided upon by Conflict Resolution by Intervention (§13c.)

 ### §9.
 Evaluation Procedure
 1. The person to be evaluated (herein 'the person') meets with the Volunteers and Members to have an informal discussion.
 This discussion consists of some or all of the following: The person—